Formula 1: BBC coverage of the 2014 season

 Nine of the 19 races will be broadcast live on BBC TV, while there will be full live coverage of all races on radio and online, including audio and text commentary.

-The live races on TV include the British, Canadian and season-ending Abu Dhabi Grands Prix, as well as the new race in Sochi, Russia.
+The live races on TV include the new race in Sochi, Russia and the season-ending Abu Dhabi Grand Prix.

 BBC F1 2014 coverage in detail